-The outsourcing of services amongst small-to-medium medical practices has been drastically increasing and will continue to do so for the next foreseeable years.
+The outsourcing of services by healthcare providers has been drastically increasing and will continue to do so for the next foreseeable years.
 For instance, recent studies showed that the global medical billing outsourcing market is expected to grow by a compound annual growth rate of 12% until 2030.

 Behavioral and speech pathologists that have not outsourced services yet will soon join the bandwagon, as revealed by market research.